A Concise Guide to Building a Fintech App

 Build long-term relationships with customers based on the highest level of data protection.
 Also, if you're planning a multinational brand, don't forget about proper localisation of your brand and product.
 Not only do you have to speak the same language as your customers, but also adapt to local user mentalities and purchasing and payment behaviours.

 Design positive messaging

 Fintech is an area that impacts and is directly connected to people’s well-being, so it’s crucial to maintain clear and positive messaging.
-Industry experts claim that driving positive behaviour is crucial to their success: Acorns’s CEO place a high value on badges and notifications that motivate users to “make good choices” and Moneyhub’s marketing head says that a fintech app should have a message that “everyone can understand and share.”
+Industry experts claim that driving positive behaviour is crucial to their success: Acorns’ CEO places a high value on badges and notifications that motivate users to “make good choices” and Moneyhub’s marketing head says that a fintech app should have a message that “everyone can understand and share.”

 Notifications in the Moneyhub app.
 Source: Moneyhub

+List of technologies possible to use for creating a fintech app.
 For more details on the development goes, check our post on the software development process and the principles MadAppGang believes in.

-- Login.
-It should be bullet-proof secure and future-proofed by incorporating several types of biometric authentication.
+- Login – It should be bullet-proof secure and future-proofed by incorporating several types of biometric authentication.

-- Analytical dashboards.
-When financial data is not just collected but also automatically analysed, it gives users valuable insights into their finances, be it personal budgeting or enterprise expense planning.
+- Analytical dashboards – When financial data is not just collected but also automatically analysed, it gives users valuable insights into their finances, be it personal budgeting or enterprise expense planning.
 Analytics are key to investment and trading apps as well, giving users tangible information about the current state of the market and possible risks and profits.

-- Support and assistance.
-Most fintech apps feature either an option to contact support or a virtual assistant (chatbot or voice-enabled helper) that provides users with answers or directs them to the relevant information.
+- Support and assistance – Most fintech apps feature either an option to contact support or a virtual assistant (chatbot or voice-enabled helper) that provides users with answers or directs them to the relevant information.

-- Notifications.
-Any app should provide users with factual messages about their activity, as well as motivational incentives to perform certain actions.
+- Notifications – Any app should provide users with factual messages about their activity, as well as motivational incentives to perform certain actions.

 The cost of fintech mobile app development